tom-oleson/vortex/daemon/README.md

 </pre>

 NOTE:
-Configure vortex command line options in vortexd script.
+1. Configure vortex command line options in vortexd script.

-Default build has:
--l8     (log level: trace)
+2. The default log level for vortex.log is "trace" (very verbose).
+See vortex -h for other log levels.